 It's hardly a surprise that most cable customers are looking for the best Internet speed, first and foremost, when choosing a new cable provider.
 Luckily, the prospects for real, fast Internet service have improved over the past two years or so.
 Both Spectrum and Cox were once known as the slowest "top-tier" cable providers in the nation.
 Each company lacked a commitment to consistent speed upgrades and, as a result, lost customers to competitors in markets where a second option existed.

 Now, both companies offer plenty of speed.
-Spectrum offers customers a choice between 60 Mbps service and 100 Mbps service, which should satisfy even the most prolific streamers and downloaders.
+Spectrum offers customers a choice between 300 Mbps, 500 Mbps, and 1 Gbps services, which should satisfy even the most prolific streamers and downloaders.
 At Cox, however, things are even better: In addition to a highly affordable, 5 Mbps "Starter" tier, the company offers speed tiers of 15 Mbps, 50 Mbps, 100 Mbps, and 1 Gig.
 These tiers also come in at a slightly more affordable price than what Spectrum offers, largely due to the greater number of speed tiers overall.

 Channels and Packages: A Win for Spectrum Packages

 There are many similarities between Spectrum and Cox when it comes to channel lineups and packages.
 Both companies offer a virtually identical list of channels, though the edge goes to Spectrum in terms of the raw number of digital channels offered.
 Each company offers a basic cable plan, where only the broadcast networks are offered to customers in exchange for a minimal monthly fee.
 Where Spectrum wins, however, is on price.